Tuesday, 12 February 2019

 It all rather misses the point in other words.
 Photography so often misses the point by fixing on closed ways of seeing the image and the world.
 By fixing on the supremacy of the image and its supposedly indexical relationship to a defined world, you miss what really matters which is the before and after for the man in the picture and everything that touches upon.
 And if not the man in the picture, then the man under the hood.
 And for now, al-Qaisi has claimed the role of the man in the hood.
 He's not that man, but he was a man, and until the real man comes forward then he can stand as proxy for him

 Maybe, I'm not sure.
-Ariella Azoulay (who I'm re-reading at the moment because of this series of posts) mentions the case of Mrs Abu-Zohir, volunteering her legs, injured by rubber bullets fired by the Israeli Defence Force.
+Ariella Azoulay (who I'm re-reading at the moment because of this series of posts) mentions the case of Mrs Abu-Zohir, volunteering her legs, injured by rubber bullets fired by the Israeli Defence Force, to be photographed (but not by a man).
 There's a debate as to whether the injuries will be newsworthy enough, but she insists the picture is taken.
-The photography, Zvi Gilat, asks to see her legs.
+The photographer, Zvi Gilat, asks to see her legs.
 She refuses.
 They are her legs, he cannot see them.

 The conversation goes like this: